My Favorite Protein Green Smoothie

 What Can I Use Instead of Protein Powder?

-If you prefer not to use protein powder, you can add an extra 2 tablespoons of hemp hearts.
-You will still get a balanced protein-rich smoothie thanks to the soy milk, almond butter and hemp hearts.
+If you prefer not to use protein powder, or don’t have any on hand, you can add an extra 2 tablespoons of hemp hearts.
+You will still get a balanced smoothie that contains about 22g of protein thanks to the soy milk, almond butter and hemp hearts.
 This is how I tend to enjoy this smoothie.

 For more ideas on how to add protein to smoothies without protein powder, check out this post.